QuBenhao/LeetCode/problems/problems_1647/problem.md

 # 1647.
-Minimum Deletions to Make Character Frequencies Unique
+Minimum Deletions to Make Character Frequencies Unique [Rating: 1509.54]

 A string `s` is called **good** if there are no two different characters in `s` that have the same **frequency**.